-Come March 17, you can bet your bottom dollar that at least some of our 33 million Irish Americans will be celebrating St. Patrick's Day.
-On this Emerald-colored, fun-filled day of celebration, you might just see a mischievous little bearded man in a coat and lucky shamrock hat, otherwise known as a leprechaun.
+Come March 17, you can bet your bottom dollar that at least some of our 33 million Irish Americans will be celebrating St. Patrick's Day, safely of course.
+On this Emerald-colored day of celebration, you might just see a mischievous little bearded man in a coat and lucky shamrock hat, otherwise known as a leprechaun.
 According to Irish folklore, catching a leprechaun brings good luck, for in exchange for his freedom, he will grant you three wishes.
 And will show you the way to his pot of gold.
 (Yes, it’s at the end of the rainbow!)

 Leprechaun-catchers from Chicago to the Emerald Isle can thank the 'luck of the Irish' for ensuring that nothing needing a life insurance policy will befall themselves or their family.
 But for the rest of us who haven’t found that pot of gold, we cannot rely on catching leprechauns to protect us from the unexpected.

 If you don't want to leave life to the legendary Irish luck, then perhaps St. Patrick's Day is the perfect opportunity for some long-term protection planning?
 Pressing financial pressures mean that it can be hard to think long-term.
 For example, a survey New York Life conducted with Ipsos in 2019 found that Millennial parents are more focused on near-term debt-reduction than other generations, but they are also most optimistic and aware of the need to plan ahead.
 That planning should include life insurance.